Rawleenc/ArchCraftsman/README.md

 - Main file systems support
 - ZRAM

-**Warning :** Sway doesn't start in a virtual machine nor with the Nvidia proprietary driver, but it works in a physical install with an Intel or AMD GPU.
+**Warning :** Sway doesn't start in a virtual machine nor with the Nvidia proprietary driver, but it works in a physical installation with an Intel or AMD GPU.

-Some informations will be gathered using your IP address with ipapi.co API in order to propose more relevant default values for prompts and better mirror sorting :
+Some information will be gathered using your IP address with ipapi.co API in order to propose more relevant default values for prompts and better mirror sorting :
 - Language, to propose an adapted default global language and keymap
 - Timezone, to propose an adapted default value for the timezone